peterzhen/RubySequel/README.md

 # RubySequel
-A lightweight ORM library inspired by Ruby on Rails' Active Record.
-RubySequel performs SQLite3 with methods through Object Oriented objects rather than SQL queries.
-This provides a quicker and more simplified way for the database to be accessed.
+RubySequel is a lightweight ORM library.
+RubySequel performs SQLite3 with methods through Object Oriented objects by translating SQL queries.
+This provides for a quicker, more simplified way for the database to be accessed.

 ##Libraries